 How can you get better visibility to quickly identify and solve ANRs in Android services?

-Unlike traditional event-based monitoring approaches, like Firebase Crashlytics and the Google Play Console, a session-based monitoring solution collects complete technical data about the entire user experience.
-This approach to monitoring provides mobile teams with more context to address frustrating, critical issues like ANRs.
+Unlike traditional event-based monitoring approaches, like Firebase Crashlytics and the Google Play Console, a unified mobile experience solution collects complete technical data about the entire user experience.
+This approach provides mobile teams with more context to address frustrating, critical issues like ANRs.
 A few examples include:

 - Early freeze detection and stack trace capture (as early as 1 second).